DirectiveCreator/poke-trello-mcp/README.md

 - set_active_board — "Set the active Trello board to BOARD_ID."
 - set_active_workspace — "Set the active Trello workspace to WORKSPACE_ID."
 - update_card_details — "Rename Trello card CARD_ID to 'Fix crash', set due date to 2025-10-01, and apply labels LABEL_ID1 and LABEL_ID2."

+## Security Considerations

+### Authentication
+1. **Always set MCP_AUTH_TOKEN in production** - This prevents unauthorized access to your Trello data
+2. Generate a strong token: `openssl rand -hex 32` or use a password manager
+3. The server will refuse to start in production without authentication

+### How to use with authentication
+When MCP_AUTH_TOKEN is set, clients must include the token in their requests:
+- Header: `Authorization: Bearer YOUR_MCP_AUTH_TOKEN`
+- Or configure it in your MCP client settings

+### Rate Limiting
+The server includes built-in rate limiting to prevent abuse:
+- Default: 100 requests per 60 seconds per client
+- Configurable via RATE_LIMIT_REQUESTS and RATE_LIMIT_WINDOW

+### Best Practices
+1. Never commit `.env` files with credentials
+2. Use Render's environment variables for all secrets
+3. Rotate your MCP_AUTH_TOKEN periodically
+4. Monitor your Trello API usage for suspicious activity
+5. Consider using IP whitelisting if your deployment platform supports it

+### Development vs Production
+- **Development**: Authentication optional, relaxed security
+- **Production**: Authentication required, strict security enforced